aroundthecode/pathfinder/pathfinder-web/README.md

 Since it's a 100% static project, communicating with backend via Ajax calls you can deploy it on your favorite web server (e.g. Apache Httpd), deploy it into pathfinder-server static web folder or even start it from your filesystem path.

+## Pathfinder-Server setup [Default]

+Copy all submodule content into pathfinder-server submodule public content (e.g. **pahfinder/pathfinder-server/src/main/resources/public/** ), start pathfinder-server as usual and point your browser at <http://localhost:8080/pathfinder.html>

+This is the default behaviour of pathfinder-server packaging.

 ## Web Server setup

 Simply copy all submodule content into your main **docroot/** and open http://YOUR_HOSTNAME/pathfinder.html

-## Pathfinder-Server setup

-Copy all submodule content into pathfinder-server submodule public content (e.g. **pahfinder/pathfinder-server/src/main/resources/public/** ), start pathfinder-server as usual and point your browser at <http://localhost:8080/pathfinder.html>

 ## Local folder setup